therealozp/dumbull/README.md

-# Dumbull: Study group pairing cross-platform app with swipe feature
+# Dumbull: the Tinder of studying

 Hackabull 2023 submission